Your baby is listening to you. Even in the womb.

 Babies love rhythm, music and repetition.
 We know this because research has shown that babies respond differently to words and sentences that are familiar to them, versus to new words or sentences that they are hearing for the first time.
 So don't worry about your singing voice --your baby is no music critic.
 Sing to your baby every day; find a song your baby loves and sing it again and again.
 You may get sick of it, but your baby won't – he'll actually learn and grow from the repetition.

-Respond to your baby’s coos, yelps, and babbles and any other sounds she makes.
+Respond to your baby's coos, yelps, and babbles and any other sounds they make.

 Research shows that the more adults respond to baby's vocalizations, the more the baby will vocalize.
 And the number of vocalizations a baby says is directly correlated to the number of vocabulary words that he or she says later on.
 Practice makes perfect.
 Keep talking, and encourage your baby to make sounds, because early practice with sounds could help boost your child's vocabulary growth.